Lakeshore Video Podcast Featuring Paige Kennedy Photography

 Running a Creative Business Is More Than Taking Photos

-One of the strongest themes from our conversation was this:
+One of the strongest themes from our conversation was clear:

 Photography is art.
 But photography as a career is business.